gvwilson/thirdbit/src/fiction/iffy/index.md

 Her last thought before the drugs took her away was, "Captain Kerse?"

-She woke up feeling nauseous and slightly detached from the world.
+She woke up feeling nauseous.
-Yawning triggered a dull ache in her side, which was when she realized that she had been shot.
+Yawning triggered a dull ache in her side, which was when she remembered that she had been shot.
 She let her eyes open and pressed a hand gingerly against the epicenter of the bruise.
 *Shot and then patched up,* she thought.
-Whoever had done it had opened her jacket but cut away part of her shirt.
+Whoever had done it had cut open her parka and part of her shirt.

 "She's with us,"
 Kerse's voice said.

 "Thank you,"
-Doctor Johel replied.
+Doctor Johel's replied.
 "Help her sit up."

 Strong mechanical hands took her weight and supported her back.
 She swung her legs over the edge of the workbench she was lying on and rubbed her eyes.
 Doctor Johel smiled at her,
-looking small encased in the bulk of a Marine exoskeleton.
+looking small encased in a bulky exoskeleton.
 "How are you feeling?"

 Iffy worked her tongue,